perseus784/BvS/README.md

     result=session.run(network, feed_dict=feed_dict_testing)
     print(result)

-You can see the results as [1,0](Batman), [0,1](Superman) corresponding to the index. please note that this is not a output in one-hot encoding.
+You can see the results as [1,0]{Batman}, [0,1]{Superman} corresponding to the index.
+*Please note that this is not a output in one-hot encoding. *

 # Accuracy:
 It is actually pretty good.
 It is almost right all the time.
 I even gave it an image with both Batman and Superman, it actually gave me values which are almost of same magnitude(after removing the sigmoid layer that we added just before).
+*Comment out **network=tf.nn.sigmoid(network)** in predict.py to see the real magnitudes as this will only give squashed outputs.*

 From here on you can do whatever you want with those values.
-Initially loading the model will take some time(70 seconds) but once the model is loaded, you can put a for loop or something to throw in images and get output in a second or two!
+Initially loading the model will take some time(70 seconds) but once the model is loaded, you can put a for loop or something to throw in images and *get output in a second or two!*

 # Tensorboard:
 I have added some additional lines in the training code for tensorboard options.
 Using tensorboard we can track progress of our training even while training and after.
 You can also see your network structure and all the other components inside it.It is very useful for visualizing the things happening.